jgoizueta/flt/README.txt

 Decimal solves some of the difficulties of using BigDecimal.

-One of the major problems with BigDecimal is that it's not easy to control the number of significant digits: while addition, subtraction and multiplication are exact (unless a limit is used), divisions will need to be passed precision explicitly or they will loose an indeterminate number of digits.
+One of the major problems with BigDecimal is that it's not easy to control the number of significant digits of the results.
+While addition, subtraction and multiplication are exact (unless a limit is used), divisions will need to be passed precision explicitly or else an indeterminate number of significant digits will be lost.
+Part of the problem is that numbers don't keep track of its precision (0.1000 is not distinguishable from 0.1.)

-With Decimal, Context objects are used to specify the exact number of digits to be used for all operations:
+With Decimal, Context objects are used to specify the exact number of digits to be used for all operations making the code cleaner and the results more easily predictable.

   Decimal.context.precision = 10
   puts Decimal(1)/Decimal(3)
-Contexts are thread-safe and can be used for individual operations: puts Decimal(1).divide(Decimal(e), Decimal::Context.new(:precision=>4)) Or use locally in a block without affecting other code:
+Contexts are thread-safe and can be used for individual operations: puts Decimal(1).divide(Decimal(e), Decimal::Context(:precision=>4)) Which can be abbreviated: puts Decimal(1).divide(Decimal(e), :precision=>4)
+Or use locally in a block without affecting other code:
-  Decimal.local_context {
+  Decimal.context {
     Decimal.context.precision = 3
     puts Decimal(1)/Decimal(3)
   }
   puts Decimal.context.precision
+Which can also be abbreviated:
+  Decimal.context(:precision=>3) { puts Decimal(1)/Decimal(3) }

 This allows in general to write simpler code; e.g. this is an exponential function, adapted from the 'recipes' in Python's Decimal:
-    def exp(x,c=nil)
+    def exp(x, c=nil)
       i, lasts, s, fact, num = 0, 0, 1, 1, 1
-      Decimal.local_context(c) do |context|
+      Decimal.context(c) do |context|
         context.precision += 2
         while s != lasts
           lasts = s